rodriguesrenato/warehouse_robot_simulation/README.md

 8. A while loop keeps calling `ros::spinOnce()` to process a single round of ROS callbacks until global variable `isShutdown` is set or ROS shutdown.

-9. When `isShutdown` is set, iterates over all Storage, Dispatch and Robot to call delete models from Gazebo simulation
+9. When **CTRL+C** is hit,`isShutdown` is set true, iterates over all Storage, Dispatch and Robot to call delete models from Gazebo simulation

 10. After Delete spawned models in Gazebo, then completely shutdown this ros node by calling `ros::shutdown()`